kwongtn/CourseExtractor/README.md

 1. An output of all the video URLs will be in the `./output/URLs.json` file, and if you specified the `--videoDownload` parameter, videos will be downloaded alongside the subtitle files.
 1. <strike> Copy the links and paste into any downloader (or browser window) to download the videos.
 Do note that you would need to manually rename the files.</strike>

+## Brief (New Method)
+1. Log in to your PluralSight account and navigate to your desired course.
+1. Open Google Chrome's Developer Tools.
+(Pressing F12 is a god way to do so.)
+1. Navigate to the "network" tab and:
+    - Check `preserve log` and `disable cache`.
+    - Clear the current captured data.
+1. In the course page, refresh the page with the description.
+You should see stuff going in Developer Tools network tab.
+You have now captured data for course information output.
+1. You may now export the HAL file and close the Developer Tool window.
+1. To generate video URLs and course information, run the program with the following command:
+    ```
+    node ./main.js --new path_to_HAL_file
+    ```
+1. Or, if you want to download the videos together, run the program with the following command:
+    ```
+    node ./main.js --new --videoDownload path_to_HAL_file
+    ```
+1. The outputs should be in the `./output` directory.

 ## Parameters
 ```